 Each survey is a project.
-Below you will find 7-step approach that will help you manage online survey project.
+Below you will find a 7-step approach that will help you manage online survey project.

-- Define sample, on which you will conduct a survey.
+Then, define a sample, on which you will conduct a survey.
 Define who will participate in a survey and how big should be a research sample.

 Select survey method, the way you will conduct responses (direct interview, phone survey, online survey - www, social network, email, QR code, mobile app, …).

 Create a survey with questions you will ask during research.
 An important rule is to select questions that will support medium you will use (survey method).
 For example, during a phone survey, you won’t be able to show pictures, and during web survey, your respondents won’t be able to ask you a question “what do you mean exactly”.
 Therefore it is very important especially in the case of online surveys to create clear questions and use the language (words) that is easy to understand.
 If you have any doubts whether the respondent will be able to understand the word you have used, select another one that is more easy to understand.

 NOTE.
 If you need access to dedicated survey sample please let us know on firstname.lastname@example.org.
 W can provide you with access to the biggest research panel of 50 M respondents in 80 countries.

 Test your survey.
 The last step of building a questionnaire is testing it on a small sample.
 Try to conduct your test on a people with a similar profile to those that will participate in a survey.